Red Book

 What Are Your Responsibilities When You Return To Work?

-If you receive Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits, you or your representative must promptly report any changes in work activity.
-You must tell us right away if:
+If you receive SSDI and SSI or both, you and/or your representative must promptly report any changes in work activity.
+You must tell us if:

 • You start or stop work.

-• You already reported your work, but your duties, hours, or pay have changed.
+• You reported your work, but your duties, hours, or pay have changed.

 • You start paying for expenses that you need for work due to your disability.
-For more information, refer to the IMPAIRMENT-RELATED WORK EXPENSESsection.
+For more information, refer to the IMPAIRMENT-RELATED WORK EXPENSES (IRWE) section in this book.

-You can report changes in your work activity by phone, fax, mail, in person or by using my Social Security.
-Call our toll-free number 1-800-772-1213 between 7 a.m. and 7 p.m., Monday through Friday, or you may call, visit, or write your local Social Security office.
-You can find your local office by going to our website at www.socialsecurity.gov/locator.
+You can report changes in your work activity by phone, fax, mail, in person or by using a personal my Social Security account.
+Call our toll-free number 1-800-772-1213 between 8 a.m. and 7 p.m., Monday through Friday, or you may call, visit, or write your local Social Security office.
+You can find your local office by going to www.ssa.gov/locator.

-If you receive SSDI or SSI benefits and have a my Social Security account, you may be able to report your wages online.
-If you receive SSI, Social Security also offers a toll-free automated wage reporting telephone system and a mobile wage reporting application.
-For more information about these electronic wage reporting methods, please see our website at www.socialsecurity.gov/ssi/spotlights/spot-telephone-wage.htm or call our toll-free number 1-800-772-1213 and ask Social Security how you can report wages using the system or application.
+If you receive SSDI or SSI and have a personal my Social Security account, you may be able to report your wages online.
+If you receive SSI, we also offer a toll-free automated wage reporting telephone system and a mobile wage reporting app.
+For more information about these electronic wage reporting methods, please go to www.ssa.gov/ssi/spotlights/spot-telephone-wage.htm or call our toll-free number 1-800-772-1213 and ask us how you can report wages using any of these options.

 When Will We Review Your Disability?